 This is another safety precaution.
 Before heading out to whatever trail, please call your mom, your spouse, another friend, your sister etc…someone that will know if you aren’t home by a certain time; they will know where to look for you.
 This isn’t to sound scary, this is the same as anyone should do if they were hiking.

 SAFETY PRECAUTIONS WHILE HIKING

 Wear bright colors if its hunting season!
 Areas that are protected such as the Audubon wouldn’t have hunters but if you’re not sure, wear bright colors.

-Stay on the paths – If you come across what looks like a field (area with no trees), be wary that it may actually be a pond.
-Check that map you brought with you!
+Stay on the paths.
+If you come across what looks like a field (area with no trees), be wary that it may actually be a pond or another body of water.
+Check that map you brought with you before venturing out!

 Dont walk to close on single file trails – I learned this quite quickly after getting hit with low-lying tree branches and brushes a couple of times from the person in front of me.
 And on the other side of this, if your friend is behind you, be cautious that you’re not slapping branches into them as you walk through.

 Depending on how long or strenuous the walk is, you may want to throw on a backpack with a bottle of water and a light snack.